Skip to content

 shardsList of valid shard IDs

-bucketS3 bucket name (AWS) or GCS bucket name (GCP)
+bucketS3 bucket name (AWS) or GCS bucket name (Google Cloud)

 bucket_arnS3 bucket ARN (AWS only)